JasonNumberThirteen/JavaScriptArkanoid/README.md

 * [Used technologies](#used-technologies)

 ## General information
-- This is a simple clone of "Arkanoid" game originally made by Taito in 1987.
+- This is a simple clone of "Arkanoid" game originally made by Taito in 1986.
 It was written in pure JavaScript with a little help of HTML5 and CSS code.
 It uses HTML canvas for drawing graphics and JavaScript code for mechanics.

 ## Used technologies
 - "Visual Studio Code" IDE for writing code
 - HTML5 for game window display using the "canvas" element
-- CSS for adjustment of the game window position
+- CSS for adjustment of the game window display
 - JavaScript for game mechanics